 |Assets||Depreciation rate (%)|

-Buildings used as business assets are depreciated at a rate of 2.5%, irrespective of the use of the building.
-The exception is buildings for residential use, which are depreciated at a rate of 1.5%.
+Buildings used as business assets are depreciated at a rate of 2.5%, irrespective of their use.
+An exception applies for buildings for residential use, which are depreciated at a rate of 1.5%.

 Tax depreciation is not required to conform to financial depreciation under Austrian GAAP.
-If depreciated property is sold, the difference between tax value and sale proceeds is taxed as a profit or loss in the year of sale.
+If depreciated property is sold, the difference between tax value and sale proceeds is considered as a profit or loss for tax purposes in the year of sale.